laberning/openrowingmonitor/docs/rower_settings.md

 If your flywheel inertia is set correctly, the calculated drag factor will be very close to the drag factor you set manually.
 Please look at the "Goodness of Fit" before using the data.
 Due to noise, the dragfactor sometimes can't be calculated accurately, which is reflected in this Goodness of Fit being low.
 So when comparing the calculated dragfactor with the manually determned dragfactor, use the calculated dragffactors where the Goodness of Fit is highest.

 Please note that this logmessage will change when autoAdjustDragFactor is set to true, but this content will always be reported in debug mode.

+> [!TIP]
+> Please realize that changing the `flywheelInertia` wil affect stroke detection if `autoAdjustDragFactor` is true, as increasing it makes the reported forces on the flywheel bigger.
+So the `minimumForceBeforeStroke` might need adjustment too.

 ## Settings you COULD change for a new rower